xrettle/WFGY/TensionUniverse/BlackHole/Q123_scalable_interpretability.md

 * E_level: E1

-  * A coherent effective layer encoding of scalable interpretability has been specified, including state space, observables, a tension functional, and a singular set.
+  * A coherent effective-layer encoding of scalable interpretability has been specified, including state space, observables, a tension functional, and a singular set.
   * At least two discriminating experiments with explicit falsification conditions have been described.

 * N_level: N2

   * A clear narrative distinguishes World T_interp and World F_interp, plus an intermediate regime.
-  * Cross problem connections to alignment, control, oversight, and neuroscience are spelled out.
+  * Cross-problem connections to alignment, control, oversight, and neuroscience are spelled out.

 ### 9.2 Next measurable step toward E2